Drathonix/Ultimate-Deathrun/README.md

 Kharaa Mechanic:
 This is probably the most overlooked aspect of the game.
 The player is infected with a rapidly progressing bacterial illness.
 They should feel the effects.
 Stages:
-1. Nothing, until you exit the early game biomes: Safe shallows, Kelp Forests, Grassy Plateaus, and Glowshroom Caves.
+1. Nothing, until you exit the Safe shallows and Kelp Forests.
 2. The beginning: minor increase of health regeneration delay.
 3. 3 Hours since beginning: slower swim speed. max health begins decreases by 1.
 4. 6 hours or after reaching 500m (may change): max health decreased by 2.
 Health regeneration speed reduced.
 1% more damage taken.